trxe/notes-blog/content/computer-networks/9_Switched_LANs.md

 ## Star topology

-Each end host is connected to a
+Each end host is connected to a switch, which provides a dedicated channel per host.

 ### Ethernet switches